Testing 10 Gigabit Ethernet Over Copper on a Shoestring Budget

 First, A Little Background

 10 Gigabit Ethernet, or 10GBASE-T, is typically the fastest Ethernet link technology found outside of large data centers and still not common.
-This technology has been around since 2004 (ANSI/TIA ratified in 2008), This kid does not look all that happy.
-This could well be you!
-Testing 10 Gigabit Ethernet Over Copper on a Shoestring Budget but extremely high costs kept it out of reach for all but the wealthiest individuals and smaller businesses.
+This technology has been around since 2004 (ANSI/TIA ratified in 2008).
+Extremely high costs kept it out of reach for all but the wealthiest individuals and smaller businesses.

 Cat6A Ethernet cable is readily available and less expensive 10GBASE-T compatible switches are making a debut.
 Reasonable access to a true 10 Gigabit compatible network is now becoming a reality.
 Even folks with existing Cat6 Ethernet cable can get into the game as long as they obey the distance limits as detailed in The Difference Between Cat6 vs Cat6A Ethernet Cable.

 Good question.
-The answer is that it might have an immediate benefit in the Local Area Network (LAN) due to file sharing needs internally, video editing, and more.
+The answer is that it might have an immediate benefit in the Local Area Network (LAN) due to file sharing needs internally, like video editing

 The article The Need for Speed dives deeply into where 10GBASE-T might come in handy.
 No, this technology won’t make your Internet connection any faster, but paying a large amount of money to your Internet Service Provider (ISP) every month might do the trick!